 - The duty of manufacturers to use reasonable care to avoid producing a dangerous product;6

-- The duty of a property owner to maintain premises in a safe condition in order to avoid slip-and-fall accidents and other injuries;7
+- The duty of a property owner to maintain premises in a safe condition in order to avoid slip-and-fall accidents and or other premises liability;7

-- The duty of medical professionals to use reasonable skill, knowledge, and care in diagnosing and treating illness and injuries;8
+- The duty of medical professionals to use reasonable skill, knowledge, and care in diagnosing and treating illness and injuries and avoid medical malpractice;8

 - The duty not to publish false “facts” about someone (defamation);9 and